Riga in Winter – Exploring Latvia’s Capital in the Festive Season

 Riga Nativity of Christ cathedral

-Now we get to the good stuff, the whole reason you came here.
-What is there to do in the small Eastern European city of Riga?
-As it turns out there’s a ton of incredible things to do.
-But since the Baltics are cold in the winter, you’ll probably want to keep ducking in out of the cold.
-Therefore having a game plan will help you since it’ll be hard to keep taking your gloves off to use your phone.
-The winter really does make it a magical time to visit Riga though, despite the cold.
-On my second day there was a light snowfall that really just made it feel so Christmassy.
+So what is there to do in the small Eastern European city of Riga in winter?
+There are a ton of incredible things to do, but since the Baltics are cold in the winter, you’ll probably want to keep ducking in out of the cold.
+Therefore have a game plan on what you want to see since it’ll be hard to keep taking your gloves off to use your phone.

-Riga Christmas market is small.
-Don’t get me wrong it was lovely, but please don’t make that the sole focus of your trip as you would be a little disappointed.
-The little wooden huts of the Christmas market are arranged in the square outside Riga Cathedral, which is just the perfect backdrop for the market.
-There’s a huge tree in the center of the market place and you can buy all sorts of trinkets and crafts.
+My favorite thing about the market is the location.
+The little wooden huts of the Christmas market are arranged in Doma Square outside Riga Cathedral.
+It’s the perfect backdrop for the market.
+There’s a huge tree in the center of the market place where singers perform at various times of the day.

 I found another Christmas market, albeit smaller still, near the Riga Nativity of Christ Cathedral.
 The stalls were a little cheaper, and a little more sparse but worth a look if you’re there.
 Both markets had live animals there that you could pet.
 Bunnies, sheep and goats in pens with straw, and you can buy food to feed them.